 They’re all local and want to share their Irish culture and history with you whilst showing you the best places to visit in Ireland.
 They have lots of different tours but I went all out on their 7 Day All Ireland Rocker Trip.
 Here’s the deets!

 After taking a Black Cab Tour of these areas and peace walls, I quickly hopped off to see the birthplace of the Titanic.
-With Shamrocker Adventures, you won’t have time to do the Titanic fully if you see the murals, so choose what you want to see most.
+With Shamrocker Adventures, you won’t have time to do the Titanic fully if you see the murals, so choose what you want to see most if you do decide to travel with them!

 With its thousands of hexagonal columns it’s up to you to decide whether a giant has done it or geology.
 I vote giant.